polkadot-fellows/RFCs/text/0145-remove-unnecessary-allocator-usage.md

 (func $runtime_entrypoint (param $data i32) (param $len i32) (result i64))
 ```

-After this RFC is implemented, such entrypoints are still supported, but considered deprecated.
-New entrypoints must have the following signature:
+After this RFC is implemented, such entrypoints are only supported for the legacy runtimes using the host-side allocator.
+All the new runtimes, using runtime-side allocator, must use new entry point signature:

 ```wat
 (func $runtime_entrypoint (param $len i32) (result i64))
 ```

 A runtime function called through such an entrypoint gets the length of SCALE-encoded input data as its only argument.
 After that, the function must allocate exactly the amount of bytes it is requested, and call the `ext_input_read` host function to obtain the encoded input data.

+If a runtime happens to import both functions that allocate on the host side and functions that allocate on the runtime side, the host must not proceed with execution of such a runtime, aborting before the execution takes place.